simba101/hackerrank/README.md

 # HackerRank answers

-This repository holds submitted answers to the problems on [HackerRank](https://www.hackerrank.com).
+This repository holds the answers submitted to the problems on [HackerRank](https://www.hackerrank.com) site.

 ### Compiling and running
 Most of the answers have been written in C++.
 Their names end with **.cc** suffix.
 I am using the latest standard, which is now C++14 / C++1y.
-The compiler I've used is g++.
+The compiler I am using is g++.
 In order to compile a solution *filename.cc*, issue the following command:
 ```
 g++ -o output filename.cc --std=c++1y
 ```